Finding Land for Your Manufactured Home

 Renting or Buying a Lot

-Another option is purchasing a move-in ready manufactured or modular home with the land included.
-These homes may be available in communities and neighborhoods or in more rural, private areas, depending on where you live.
-The upside to this is you don’t have to find land separately from the home because it’s already there and set up!
-However, this does mean you won’t get to choose the exact location of your home.
+Another option is purchasing a move-in ready manufactured or modular home that is already built and on land.
+These homes may be available in communities and neighborhoods or in more rural areas, depending on where you live.
+This means you won't have to find land separately from the home and the home will already be set up, which can help make the home buying process faster.

 As a helpful reminder when you’re factoring in the costs of finding and setting up your land, if you want to move into a community that offers on-site amenities or join a neighborhood with a homeowners association, the rent for the lot may be higher or the HOA could have additional fees.